 [In the interests of highway safety having regard to Policy 1 (Development Requirements) of the Rushcliffe Local Plan Part 2: Land and Planning Policies (2019)].

+No works shall commence on site until the proposed temporary improvements along Wood Lane to include widening and extended passing bays have been provided in accordance with details first submitted to and approved in writing by the Local Planning Authority.

 [In the interests of highway safety having regard to Policy 1 (Development Requirements) of the Rushcliffe Local Plan Part 2: Land and Planning Policies (2019)].
 19. Prior to any use of the site being used for electricity generation, the noise levels for any externally mounted plant or equipment, together with any internally mounted equipment which vents externally, that is to be installed, along with details of the intended positioning of such in relation to the development, shall be submitted to and approved by the Local Planning Authority.
 If this information is inconclusive or not complete, then a full noise assessment in accordance with BS 4142: 2014+A1: 2019 Methods for rating and assessing industrial and commercial sound will be required.
 This report will need to make it clear that the plant/equipment is capable of operating without causing a noise impact on neighbouring properties.
 All mitigation measure, if necessary shall remain in place for the lifetime of the development, unless otherwise agreed in writing by the local planning authority.

 [To protect the amenities of the area having regard to Policy 10 (Design and Enhancing Local Identify) of the Rushcliffe Local Plan Part 1: Core Strategy (2014) and Policy 1 (Development Requirements) of the Rushcliffe Local Plan Part 2: Land and Planning Policies (2019)].

-Prior to any use of the site being used for electricity generation, all permissive paths as detailed on Public Rights of Way, existing public rights of way and proposed and existing bridleways Plan - Plan Ref: NEO00763/011I/A (Figure 16) shall be provided and appropriately surfaced and the materials used for surfacing shall be first submitted to and approved by the Local Planning Authority.
+20Prior to any use of the site being used for electricity generation, all permissive paths as detailed on Public Rights of Way, existing public rights of way and proposed and existing bridleways Plan - Plan Ref: NEO00763/011I/A (Figure 16) shall be provided and appropriately surfaced and the materials used for surfacing shall be first submitted to and approved by the Local Planning Authority.
 The scheme shall include details of surfacing, a timetable for implementation, signage, gates at access points, waymarks and interpretive panels relating to the proposal.
 The rights of way / bridleways shall be implemented and made available for public use in accordance with the approved scheme and timetable.They shall remain open for the lifetime of the development and shall be maintained by the applicant, or their agents or successors in title to a standard so that they remain open, and persons can pass freely.

 [To enhance pedestrian movement within and around the site and to ensure permissive paths remain open having regard to Policy 10 (Design and Enhancing Local Identify) of the Rushcliffe Local Plan Part 1: Core Strategy (2014) and Policy 1 (Development Requirements) of the Rushcliffe Local Plan Part 2: Land and Planning Policies (2019)].